jablonskidev/python-text-processing-presentation/README.md

-# text-processing-presentation
+# Text Processing in Python: First Look

-Jupyter Notebook for a presentation
+I'm using this Jupyter Notebook to give a short presentation about text processing in Python to an audience that is mostly non-coders.